mukanov8/Umami-cs473/front-end/README.md

 Intructions:
 - Run 'npm install' command if you do not have npm installed or 'npm install npm@latest -g' to update it.
 - Run 'npm start'

+To confirm your Node/NPM installation, run the following commands on your terminal:
+- 'node -v'
+- 'npm -v'